kinnala/scikit-fem/docs/gettingstarted.rst

 Step 6: Find boundary DOFs
 ==========================

 Setting boundary conditions requires finding the rows and columns of :math:`A` that match the degrees-of-freedom (DOFs) on the boundary.
-By default, :meth:`~skfem.assembly.CellBasis.get_dofs` matches all boundary facets and finds the corresponding DOFs.
+By default, :meth:`~skfem.assembly.CellBasis.get_dofs` with empty parameters matches all boundary facets and finds the corresponding DOFs.

 .. doctest::